EnergyBasedFlowClassifier/EFC/README.md

 Energy Flow Classifier (EFC) is a new method for flow-based network intrusion detection using the inverse Potts model.

-This repository contains files that implements EFC in a one-class version and a multi-class version.
-These files are *dca_functions*, *classification_functions* and *test_data*.
-The first one contains functions to be used in the model inferrence for both versions.
-The second one is where training and testing function are defined for each classifier.
-The last file is an example of usage of the classifiers.
+This repository contains the implementation of EFC in a one-class version and a multi-class version.
+The file *dca_functions* contains functions to be used in the model inferrence for both versions.
+The file *classification_functions* is where training and testing function are defined for each one-class EFC and multi-class EFC.
+The *test_data* is an usage example of the classifiers.

 Observations:
 * EFC requires discretized data